PacktPublishing/Web-API-Development-with-ASP.NET-Core-8/samples/chapter18/Aspire/README.md

 ## Clean architecture

-As we discussed in Chapter 17, clean architecture is not a specific framework or library.
+As we discussed in _Chapter 17_, clean architecture is not a specific framework or library.
 However, some frameworks can be used as a starting point to implement clean architecture.
 In this section, we will introduce two popular frameworks that can help you implement clean architecture.

 If you search for clean architecture on GitHub, you will find many repositories that implement clean architecture.
 Two popular repositories are worth mentioning: